summernote/summernote/.github/CONTRIBUTING.md

 1. Submit a pull request to the original repository.
 1. The PR must receive a :+1: from maintainers.

-> Don't include dist/* files** on your commits
->
-> Please be sure that you are not submitting changes made to the files in the `dist/` folder, and only to the files contained in the `src/` folder.

 ## Building and Testing Summernote

 ### Building Summernote